- What is important when you plan a trip?

 What is important when you plan a trip?

 Plan ahead to save time and money.
-The plan as many details as possible.
+The plan has as many details as possible.
 But sometimes you are in a hurry and there is no time for the proper checklist.
 What is the most important: don’t lose your head.
 Especially your head…

 Get a good night’s sleep, or if you are afraid that you are sleeping on a morning flight, do not sleep at all.
-Probably it will require a large amount of coffee or water, and you fall asleep within an hour of arriving in the room we hotel, but it will pass the exam.
+Probably it will require a large amount of coffee or water, and you fall asleep within an hour of arriving in the room at we hotel, but it will pass the exam.

 Order a TAXI about 24 hours before your flight if you can.
 Find some local TAXI company in an area where are you staying.
 In most cases, you can simply ask somebody in a hotel or your coworker or local people.
 If you are in a country where UBER is, you can use it but remember sometimes you must wait about minutes.